 "re-" means "again," e.g. remake, redo, revisit...

 "spect" means "to look," e.g. spectator, inspect, circumspect, retrospect...

 Alma dialogued and documented conversations with the Universal One and lived/breathed the 12 steps; her words are embedded deep down within thousands, probably millions of those who first, second, third hand listened to her, talked with her, laughed/smoked/cried/healed with her.

 Jennifer has read more than anyone I know and remembered it all; fiction, non-fiction, the characters and their struggles, emotions, the contexts.
 She boldly engages anyone who walks through the door, goes to varied churches, gets annoyed by ministers who tell her what and how to believe.

 Alma's life bore witness to an intersection of the good news of the Big Book and that of the Bible.
-Turner embodies the truth into, through, and beyond the gospel, one saturated with black and world history and aware of the reality of endless distortion, lies, obfuscation and the oppression it has inculcated into every nook and cranny of our culture.
+Jennifer, or Mama Jenn, embodies the truth into, through, and beyond the gospel, one saturated with black and world history and aware of the reality of endless distortion, lies, obfuscation and the oppression it has inculcated into every nook and cranny of our culture.

 Both women, God's Spirit within, save minds, save souls, save communities.